rtosholdings/riptable/README.md

 Why doesn't numpy or pandas just pick up the same code?
 -------------------------------------------------------
-numpy does not have a multithreaded layer (we are in discussions with the numpy team to add such a layer), nor is the current numpy designed to use C++ templates.  numpy has no hashing algorithms.  pandas does not have a C++ layer (it uses cython instead) and is also a victim of its own success making early design mistakes difficult to change (such as the block manager and lack of powerful Categoricals).
+numpy does not have a multithreaded layer (we are in discussions with the numpy team to add such a layer), nor is it designed to use C++ templates or hashing algorithms.  pandas does not have a C++ layer (it uses cython instead) and is a victim of its own success making early design mistakes difficult to change (such as the block manager and lack of powerful Categoricals).